21thecreative/study/Exporting-Guide.md

 3. Create a URL you can share

-In order to share or create an embedded link again, follow the following instructions in main DartPad:
+In order to share or create an embedded link again, complete the following instructions in main DartPad:

 1. Finalize any edits
 2. Click share in the top right corner